faranalytics/dialog/README.md

 ## Introduction

-Dialog provides an orchestration layer for VoIP-Agent applications.
+Dialog is an orchestration layer for VoIP-Agent applications.
 You can use Dialog as a foundation for building your VoIP-Agent implementation.

 ### Features